Drive-In Racking and Drive-Through Rack

-In drive-in rack, the lift truck loads and unloads by entering through the front of the system and then backing out, making it a LIFO option.
+- Lift truck loads and unloads by entering through the front and backing out

 Submit Your Inquiry

-The low selectivity of these racking systems make them ideal for storing large quantities of homogeneous products, products with long life spans, and products that require large, one-time moves.
+The low selectivity of these racking systems make them ideal for storing large quantities.
+Products such as homogeneous products, products with long life spans, and products that require large, one-time moves.